paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-085-air-pollution-prevention-and-control.md

 ### Statutory Notes

 #### References in Text
 The Federal Advisory Committee Act, referred to in subsec. (b)(2), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 <a id="section-7507"></a>